harding/bitcoinops.github.io/_topics/en/fee-sourcing.md

 The nature of committing to a transaction now and potentially broadcasting it much later precludes the signer from knowing what feerate it should use to get confirmed within a desired number of blocks.
-The advantage of exogenous fees in this case are that they're relatively easy to design for.
+The advantage of exogenous fees in this case is that they're relatively easy to design for.
 The Bitcoin protocol provides several features, such as sighash flags and a [DAG][] transaction topology, that allow an independent UTXO to pay fees for another transaction.